savitharaghunathan/How-Open-Source-Can-Launch-Your-Career-in-Tech/README.md

 - OSS is accessible to everyone: beginners, writers, designers, and coders alike.
 - Contributing helps build technical and non-technical skills that matter in industry.
-- It’s not about being perfect—it's about starting small and growing over time.
+- It’s not about being perfect.
+It's about starting small and growing over time.
 - Your GitHub profile can become a living resume of collaboration and learning.